UM-PEPL/HallThruster.jl/docs/src/reference/solution.md

 Simulations in HallThruster.jl output `Solution` objects.
 These contain the simulation's state at all requested timesteps in addition to the inputs the simulation was run with.
-The outputs are organized into `Frame` objects, which contain arrays of data for all plasma properties of interest, as well as `SpeciesState` objects, grouped by neutral species and ion species.
+The outputs are organized into `Frame` objects, which contain arrays of data for all plasma properties of interest.
+Ground-state populations are grouped into neutral and ion `SpeciesState` objects, while explicitly tracked levels are available in `frame.excited_states` by full species symbol.
+Radiative transitions are stored in `frame.photon_emissions`, including their upper and lower states, spontaneous frequency, photon energy, and interval-averaged volumetric emission rate.

 ## Types